DS4PS/cpp-529-fall-2020/schedule.md

-# Week 6 - OLS Regression and Models of Neighborhood Change
+# Week 6 - Models of Neighborhood Change

 <!---